neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 used to create the model with the script shown below.
 First, we define materials for the various regions.
 Next, we create a single [!ac](TRISO) particle universe consisting of the five layers of the particle and an infinite extent of graphite filling all other space.
-We then pack pack uniform-radius spheres into a cylindrical region representing a fuel compact, setting each sphere to be filled with the [!ac](TRISO) universe.
+We then pack uniform-radius spheres into a cylindrical region representing a fuel compact, setting each sphere to be filled with the [!ac](TRISO) universe.

 Next, we loop over 50 axial layers and create a unique hexagonal lattice for each layer.
 This hexagonal lattice defines the fuel assembly structure, and consists of four different
+universes:

-universes: 1) a fuel pin plus surronding matrix (`f`), 2) a coolant channel plus surrounding matrix (`c`),
+- A fuel pin plus surronding matrix (`f`),
+- A coolant channel plus surrounding matrix (`c`),
-3) a boron carbide poision pin plus surrounding matrix (`p`), and 4) a homogeneous graphite hexagonal pincell to fill the "boundaries" and centermost region (`g`).
+- A boron carbide poision pin plus surrounding matrix (`p`), and
+- A homogeneous graphite hexagonal pincell to fill the "boundaries" and centermost region (`g`).

 In each layer we set up the lattice structure by listing the universes in each "ring" of the lattice, with `ring0` being the centermost ring and `ring11` being the outermost ring.
-For example, `ring2` is the innermost ring of fuel and coolant pins in this example, which is an alternation of a fuel pin and a coolant pin.

 Recall that temperatures in OpenMC can be set directly on the cell, but that fluid densities can only be set on *materials*.
 For this reason, we need to create 108 unique coolant materials for each axial plane if we want to be able to set unique densities in each coolant channel region.
-Rather than creating 108 materials in a loop or through some other manual process, we use the `clone()` feature in OpenMC to clone an existing coolant material 108 times per layer.
+Rather than creating 108 materials in a loop, we use the `clone()` feature in OpenMC to clone an existing coolant material 108 times per layer.
 This duplicates the material properties (densities and isotopic compisition), but assigns a new ID that allows individual tracking of density.
 The Python script used to create the